Research Study

 Gabriel Vial on ancient comparanda

-That is a narrower but more important point than the rhetoric sometimes built on it.
-The textile problem is not “ancient versus medieval” in the abstract.
-It is that the specific profile of the Shroud does not find a close published ancient match.
+That point is narrower than the larger claim often attached to it.
+The issue is not “ancient versus medieval” in the abstract.
+It is the absence of a close ancient match in the known record for this specific textile profile.

 Orit Shamir on the Land of Israel

-The strongest regional comparison set for a first-century Jerusalem burial cloth is the excavated textile record from the Land of Israel.
-Orit Shamir’s 2015 study is especially valuable because it places the Turin cloth against that local corpus directly.
-Her contrast is stark:
+The most relevant broad comparison set for a first-century Jerusalem burial cloth is the excavated textile record from the Land of Israel in the Roman period.
+That is a regional corpus, not a single burial.
+Shamir’s 2015 study is particularly useful because it places the Shroud against that wider local record directly.
+The contrast is consistent across the main textile markers:

 FeatureTurin ShroudRoman-period textiles from the Land of Israel